titancoder/launchbox/README.md

 # launchbox

-> Easily setup a express project structure and start the server in seconds.
+> Easily setup an express project structure and start the server in seconds.

 ## Installation